jhill2004/Wireless-Power-Transfer/README.md

 # Wireless-Power-Transfer
-Create a wireless power transfer transmitter and emitter pcb using altium Model 1: Uses 555 timer to oscillate at resonance frequency of LC circuit to transmit power via magnetic resonance coupling Model 2: Uses PLL feedback system to auto oscillate at resonance frequency of LC circuit to transmit power via magnetic resonance coupling
+Create a wireless power transfer transmitter and emitter PCB using Altium Designer

+Model 1: Uses 555 timer to oscillate at resonance frequency of LC circuit to transmit power via magnetic resonance coupling

+Model 2: Uses PLL feedback system to auto oscillate at resonance frequency of LC circuit to transmit power via magnetic resonance coupling

 Model 1 Transmitter: